Healthy Homes Assessment Khandallah

 building insulation inspection

-A warm dry home is a healthy house
+A cozy dry house is an ideal house

 Insulation Khandallah

-Insulation requirements to meet the R-values that are appropriate for your region.
+Insulation requirements to meet the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3

-See the full details of this Healthy Homes insulation standard.
+See the full details of the Healthy Homes insulation quality.

 Khandallah Moisture Ingress & Drainage